-Water.
-Water.
-Waaater.
-WATER.
-This is a frequent thought during tourism in Egypt — except in winter, which is high season there.
+Water, water, waaater, WATER.
+This is a frequent thought during tourism in Egypt — except in the high season of Winter.

-What very few people know is that, on hot days (or most of the year in Egypt), drink water should not be the only concern.
-There’s a special water for men and women to spray on the skin … and it can save the tourist’s day.
-It’s an effect that — with exaggeration, or a good touch of drama — I call “miraculous.”
+Few people know that drinking water is not the sole concern on hot days.
+There’s a special water that men and women should spray over the skin, and it can save the day.
+It’s an effect that — with a touch of drama — I call “miraculous.”

-Thermal water is very different from the regular tap water or mineral water we drink every day.
+Thermal water differs from the tap water or mineral water we drink daily.

-When talking about thermal water, we refer to a naturally hot water source.
-Heat is produced by water rising from the Earth’s crust.
-Heated water is capable of containing more dissolved solids than cold water.
-Therefore, hot springs have a high mineral content.
-Here we find all the benefits.
-Its use for medicinal and aesthetic purposes reaches antiquity.
-Even today, places rich in this water attract tourists who look for health treatments or simple relaxation.
+The thermal water comes from a natural hot water source.
+The water rising from the Earth’s crust produces heat, and heated water can hold more dissolved solids than cold water.
+Therefore, hot springs have higher mineral content.
+Here we find all the claimed benefits for therapeutic and aesthetic purposes.

-Oh … I don’t know, Damas … I am not yet convinced of the advantage of bringing this water to Egypt.
-It’s easier and cheaper to buy a small bottle of mineral water right there to cool my skin on very hot days.
-Or use tap water!
+Oh, I don’t know, Damas, I’m not yet convinced.
+Maybe it would be easier and cheaper to buy a small bottle of mineral water in Egypt to cool my skin on hot days, or use just tap water!

-If there weren’t so many differences, do you think I’d insist on thermal water?
-Do you think I would make you spend for nothing?
+If there weren’t so many differences, do you think I would insist on thermal water, making you spend for nothing?
 There’s no hidden interest here.
-I do not use affiliate links for the purchase of this kind of product. 😉
+I don’t use promotional links for this product. 😉

-Because of this blog and my travel agency specialized in Egypt, I recommend thermal water to many people, and all of them — men and women — thank me later.
-Before my advice, by the way, most people had never heard of this water.
+Because of this blog and my travel agency focused on Egypt, I recommend thermal water to many people, and all of them — men and women — thank me later.
+Before my suggestion, most people had never heard of this water.

 Thermal water in Egypt

 The heat in Egypt can be overwhelming.
-To make matters worse, many visits are in open areas, and even in deserts.
-You, a visitor, are not used to the weather.
-Therefore, you are much more likely to be uncomfortable or ill.
-I call your attention especially to children and the elderly.
+Many visits happen in wide-open areas and even in deserts, to make matters worse.
+You, not used to the weather, are more likely to be uncomfortable or ill.
+I call your attention particularly to children and the elderly.

-In more complicated moments, when we feel bad due of very high temperature and dryness, thermal water comes as a “holy savior.”
-I sprinkle it into my arms, neck, and especially my face.
-If you don’t mind sprinkling into the scalp (usually easier for men), the effect will be much better.
-That’s why I never forget my scalp.
+In more challenging moments, when we feel bad due to very high temperatures and dryness, thermal water comes as a “holy savior.”
+I sprinkle it into my arms, chest, neck, face, and scalp.
+If you don’t mind sprinkling on the scalp (usually easier for men), the effect will be much better.

-There is an immediate sensation of freshness, relief, hydration, and the sensation lasts MUCH longer than if I had used nonthermal water.
+No. Frankly, I don’t know how to explain thermal water’s effect on us.
+It is much more intense than any other water.
+There is an immediate sensation of freshness, relief, hydration, and it lasts much longer.
 I pull myself together and gain energy to continue.

-I cite three examples of a recent trip in Summer.
+I show you now three examples from a recent trip in Summer.

-It was terribly hot the day I decided to enter the Pyramid of Cheops again.
-I repeat: to enter.
-To enter the pyramid.
-Imagine the high temperature and the muffled air.
+It was terribly hot the day I entered the Pyramid of Cheops again.
+I repeat: to enter the pyramid.
+Imagine the high temperature and the muffled air!

-In the middle of the complicated path inside the pyramid, towards the tomb, I was not feeling well.
-Hot weather is really not for me.
-Winter is my friend, and for this reason some people call me Penguin.
+In the middle of the complex path inside the pyramid, towards the tomb, I was not feeling good.
+Hot weather is not for me.
+Winter is my friend, and for this reason, some people call me Penguin.

 I was in doubt about completing the visit.
-I stopped to rest, leaning on a huge rock that was part of the wall.
-After deep breathing, I sprayed thermal water all over my face, arms, neck, scalp (from a little bottle that I was carrying in my pants pocket).
-In less than two minutes, I was ready to continue, feeling confident again.
+It was necessary to rest, leaning on a huge rock that was part of the wall.
+After deep breathing, I sprayed thermal water all over my face, arms, neck, chest, scalp (from a small bottle that I was carrying in my pants pocket).
+I was ready to continue in less than two minutes, feeling confident again.

-That Summer, something similar happened when I visited the Temple of Edfu and the Temples of Abu Simbel (real feel of 55°C / 131°F).
-With no thermal water, I don’t believe I would have completed the visits.
+That Summer, a similar problem happened when I visited the Temple of Edfu and the Temples of Abu Simbel (real feel of 60°C / 140°F).
+I don’t think I would have finished the visits without thermal water.

 How to bring thermal water to Egypt

 Be practical.
 Ideally, buy small bottles of thermal water.
-During the tours, you will easily carry them on your purse or pocket.
+You will easily carry them in your purse or pocket during the tours.

-Important note — Don’t expect to buy thermal water in Egypt.
-Buy your thermal water before the trip.
+Don’t expect to buy thermal water in Egypt.
+Buy it before the trip.

-Also, remember of not carry the bottles in your hand luggage.
-They would be confiscated during security checks in airports.
+Also, remember not to carry the bottles in your carry-on luggage.
+Airport security agents would confiscate them.

 Keep an eye on France’s famous thermal waters.
-There are many great brands to choose from.
-I especially recommend La Roche-Posay, Vichy, Uriage, Avène.
+There are plenty of great brands to choose from.
+I particularly recommend La Roche-Posay, Vichy, Uriage, Avène.